zukunft/zukunft.com/docs/code_objects_all.md

                 \-- pod_status - the status of a pod
                 \-- pod_type - to assign predefined code to a some pods
                 \-- sys_log_function - to group the system log entries by function
+                \-- sys_log_level - to link coded functionality to a system log status
                 \-- sys_log_status - to link coded functionality to a system log status
-                \-- sys_log_type - to link coded functionality to a system log status
                 \-- user_official_type - the superclass for word, formula and view types
                 \-- user_profile - a database based enum for the user profiles
                 \-- user_type - the superclass for word, formula and view types